ua-2025q3-astr501-513/p1-head-empty-no-thought/README.md

 ## Documentation customization from the HENT Team

-The Head Empty, No Thoughts™ team aims to implement a 2(3?)D N-body ODE solver combined with an IMF integrator to simulate some elementary-level stellar cluster dynamics.
-If this sounds fun, feel free to reach out to any of us and say something!
-True work won't begin until week of Sept 29 (which, yeah, probably is too late).
+The Head Empty, No Thoughts™ team aims to implement a 3D N-body ODE solver combined with an IMF integrator to simulate some elementary-level stellar cluster dynamics.
+We will implement two different ways of solving this problem (one that solves it exactly, and another one that solves an approximate problem on a larger scale) and compare them in the numbers of star we want to run on them.

-One branch of the project would be using the IMF integrator to make a small cluster and evolve it (@Rafael), and the other one would be focusing on Lagrange points (@Logan).

-The N-body integrator itself will be implemented as a class for easier import use.
-Essentially, we're developing a tool and applying it to two problems in this project.
+<p style="color: red; size: 15px;">Task 1: finish implementing the N-body algorithm (aka make something usable) by the beginning of next week, **Oct 6**.</p>

 Additionally, the presentation slides are available [here](https://docs.google.com/presentation/d/1UEkMNe21g3MoQCzrra4jgIt7j6J2d666Kll3J-W7jzA/edit?usp=sharing) (will be released after the presentation in-class is done).